hawx/clive/README.md

     result = MyApp::CLI.run(ARGV)

 Then run with `my_app.rb --version` to display the version for MyApp.
-Sometimes you may not want to create a class, instead you can simply create an instance of Clive.

-    result = Clive.new do
-      opt :v, :version, 'Display the current version' do puts '1.0.0'
-        exit 0
-      end
-    end.run(ARGV)

-Though the class style is preferred.

 ### `.run`